A Parish of the Diocese of Canterbury under the Episcopal care of the Bishop of Richborough.

 As you proceed past the notice boards, on your right you will see an old Church door.
 This leads through to the Sunday School and to the toilets.
 However, the door is usually locked, except during service times.

-Ahead of you, at the end of the Porch, you will see a complex steel grill work over glass doors, with the Cipher of Her Majesty Queen Elizabeth II over it These are the Jubilee Doors and were installed in 1977 in honour of the Queen's Silver Jubilee
+Ahead of you, at the end of the Porch, you will see a complex steel grill work over glass doors, with the Cipher of Her Majesty Queen Elizabeth II over it.
+These are the Jubilee Doors and were installed in 1977 in honour of the Queen's Silver Jubilee.
+The gates are now painted in ruby, gold and silver to celebrate the

 The Jubilee doors are usually locked, except during service or community events.
 We apologise if you do find them locked but at the present time we are unable to fully staff the Church.
 You will still be able to appreciate some of the points of the remainder of the tour, by looking through the glass.
 If you find the doors open, however, please remember to be respectful as you enter the main Church building.